Thursdays in June: Black Queer Brooklyn on Film

 The series riffs on the contributions of the Combahee River Collective, a black lesbian feminist organization formed in 1974, and their Black Feminist Statement, and is presented in conjunction with the exhibition We Wanted a Revolution: Black Radical Women, 1965–85.

 Films are shown in the following order.
-The running time for the entire series is 2 hours and 50 minutes; following the first run at 11 am*, it repeats at 1, 4, and 7 pm.
+The running time for the entire series is 2 hours and 50 minutes; following the first run at 11 am, it repeats at 2, 5, and 8* pm.
 Free with Museum admission.
-This program contains mature content and may not be suitable for all audiences.